Affiliated Departments or Programs

-My favorite courses that I teach here at Hesston College are the simulation clinical courses.
-It is my favorite because I get to see students’ minds in action and get to see those moments when the student realizes they do understand the content from class!
+My favorite courses that I teach here at Hesston College are the ones with a clinical simulation component.
+These are my favorite because I get to see students’ minds in action and get to see those moments when the student realizes they do understand the content from class!

 How has your background and educational experience shaped you as a teacher?

 I have been an intensive care nurse since 1987 and mentored many new nurses into the critical care world.
-I have been a nurse educator since 1992 starting out as a clinical instructor and then a professor in front of the classroom.
+I have been a nurse educator since 1992, starting out as a clinical instructor and then a professor in front of the classroom.
 It has been a growing process over these many years.
-These two times in my background have made it possible for me to provide real life patient care scenarios for my students.
+These experiences have made it possible for me to provide real life patient care scenarios for my students.